TcMenu/TaskManagerIO/README.md

 * [TaskManagerIO documentation pages](https://www.thecoderscorner.com/products/arduino-libraries/taskmanager-io/)
 * [TaskManagerIO reference documentation](https://www.thecoderscorner.com/ref-docs/taskmanagerio/html)

 Community questions can be asked in the discussions section of this repo, or using the Arduino forum.
-We generally answer most community questions but the responses will not be timely, for [commercial use we recommend you purchase support](https://www.thecoderscorner.com/support-services/training-support/).
+We generally answer most community questions but the responses will not be timely.
+Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation (see links further up):

 Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation